Tests for Bacterial Vaginosis

 white blood cells, and unusual cells called clue

 cells.
-If clue cells are present, it means bacterial vaginosis is
+If clue cells are present, it means bacterial vaginosis may be present.

 - Whiff test.
 Several drops of a potassium hydroxide